-Enrique Pichon Riviere was a pioneering psychoanalyst, writing in Spanish in Argentina in the middle of the 20th century.
-He has never been translated into English, so his ideas are only known indirectly through the work of students and colleagues.
-His work has inspired not only the succeeding generations of Latin American analysts, but also spawned the fields of analytic family therapy and dynamic group work and organizational consultation.
-This book presents Pichon-Riviere's groundbreaking work in English for the first time.
-The main papers represent his theory of psychoanalysis including the link (el vinculo), spiral process, the theory of unifying illness, the action of interpretation, and the role and capacity of working in groups and in the family group.
-The book has three sections.
-In the first, the authors narrate Pichon Riviere's biography relating elements of his life to his subsequent work.
+Enrique Pichon Rivière was a pioneering Argentinian psychoanalyst, writing in Spanish in the middle of the twentieth century.
+His work has inspired not only succeeding generations of Latin American analysts, but also spawned the fields of analytic family therapy, dynamic group work and organizational consultation.
+This book presents Pichon Rivière’s groundbreaking work in English for the first time.

 Table of Contents